A cross-platform curses-based monitoring tool

 Gateway to other services

-Glances can export stats to: CSV file, JSON file, InfluxDB, Cassandra, CouchDB, OpenTSDB, Prometheus, StatsD, ElasticSearch, RabbitMQ/ActiveMQ, ZeroMQ, Kafka, Riemann and RESTful server.
+Glances can export stats to: CSV file, InfluxDB, Cassandra, CouchDB, OpenTSDB, StatsD, ElasticSearch, RabbitMQ/ActiveMQ, ZeroMQ, and Riemann server.

 How to contribute ?